openintegrationhub/OIH-Edge-Extension/README.md

 }
 ```

 The hereby created Edge Flow produces random sensor values and sends them to a predefined webhook.
-If there is no local webhook available the url of a test webhook address which can be generated for free on several free webhook test pages (i.e. https://webhook.site) can also be used.
+If there is no local webhook available the url of a test webhook address which can be generated for free on several webhook test pages (i.e. https://webhook.site) can also be used.
 After starting the data transfer the webhook page should show the incoming data pakets like seen below:

 ![webhook](./images/webhook.png)